Russia's Bolshoi sticks to classics after revamp

 After years of neglect and exhaustive use during Soviet times, the main stage closed in 2005 and was meant to reopen in 2008.
 The restoration was hit by delays and a scandal over missing funds.

-Iksanov said the reconstruction's cost of 20 billion roubles (413 million pounds) was what he expected, although infrastructure analysts and construction companies had named a sum almost twice
+Iksanov said the reconstruction's cost of 20 billion roubles ($635 million) was what he expected, although infrastructure analysts and construction companies had named a sum almost twice

 that, embarrassing Russia's cultural authorities who said the country's endemic corruption had reached the stage.